 in Aventura, Florida

-Dr. Sarraga feels that by using this closed rhinoplasty technique, it helps to improve the final appearance of the nose, reduce post-operative swelling, help speed recovery, and avoid the possibility of the patient healing with a permanent visible scar across the columella on the under surface of the nose.
+Dr. Sarraga feels that by using the Scarless rhinoplasty technique he can improve the final appearance of the nose, reduce post-operative swelling, help speed recovery, and avoid the possibility of the patient healing with a permanent visible scar across the columella on the under surface of the nose.

 Frequently, as one of the final refinements performed during the surgery, a very small incision may be made in the area of the side crease of the nostrils.
 This allows Dr. Sarraga to reshape, reduce, and contour the nostrils to help ensure an ideal proportion and balance to the overall “finished” nasal appearance.
 This step will help prevent the nostrils from appearing too large, too flared, or too visible in the final healed appearance of the nose.